Everyday Tsum Valley Trek Distance 5 Days

 Travel Insurance Policy For Manaslu Tsum Valley Hike

-Please check with your insurance company if helicopter rescue at high altitudes (e.g., 3,700M) is included in their list of approved helicopter rescue areas before you sign up and attach a copy of your insurance policy for Ammonite Adventure Treks to keep on record before the trek departure date.
+Please verify with your insurance provider that helicopter rescue at high altitudes is explicitly included for the Manaslu/Tsum region before you sign up.
+You must submit a copy of your insurance policy to Ammonite Adventure Treks at least one week before the trek departure date for verification purposes.

-In case of accidents or health issues, your guide should coordinate with local authorities, health providers, and your insurer.
-We can recommend a few from our previous experience, but we do not sell policies.
-Good Insurance ensures safer and stress-free trekking.
+In case of accidents or health issues, your guide will coordinate with local authorities, health providers, and your insurer to facilitate immediate assistance.
+While we can suggest reputable insurance providers based on our previous experience, we do not sell policies directly.
+Comprehensive insurance ensures a safer and stress-free trekking experience in one of the most remote Himalayan regions.

 Money Exchange

-The local currency in Nepal is the Nepali Rupee (NPR).
-You can exchange most of the foreign currencies at licensed money exchange centers, banks or hotels in Kathmandu and Thamel.
-The Nepal Bank directs the rate exchange for all commercial banks, therefore it does not really matter wherever you get your money converted.
+The local currency in Nepal is the Nepalese Rupee (NPR).
+You can exchange most foreign currencies at licensed money exchange centers, banks, or hotels in Kathmandu and Thamel.
+The Nepal Rastra Bank sets the official exchange rates for all commercial banks; however, private exchange booths in Thamel often offer slightly better rates than hotels.

-For Indian travelers, only INR 100 and INR 2,000 notes are accepted in Nepal.
+For Indian travelers, please note that while INR 100 notes are widely accepted, the Nepal Government has restricted the use of Indian notes higher than 100 (such as 200, 500, and 2,000).
 Always cross-check the prevailing rates at legal money exchanges with a board displaying current rates.
-Banks and financial institutions charge about 4% for money exchange.
-So, it is necessary to have enough local currency with you for a smooth trek.
+Licensed exchanges often provide better value than banks, which may charge service fees.
+It is necessary to have enough local currency in small denominations for a smooth trek.

 Trekking group/single

-Whether you would like to go on a private or group basis for this Valley trek is your choice.
-If you go as a group, there is a discount for the more trekkers in the group, the more discount.
-If we set up the group for you, you won’t be able to use the discount.
+Whether you prefer to trek on a private or group basis for this Tsum Valley trek is your choice.
+If you join as a group, there is a discount; the larger the group, the greater the discount.
+Please note that if we organize the group for you, specific group discounts may not apply.

-Whatever the group size is we have the experience to manage well, and with 12 or more trekkers in the group we will also provide you with an extra assistant guide!
-We will provide you with one porter for every two trekkers and individual baggage is a limit of 9 kg (each trekker).
+Whatever the group size, we have the experience to manage it well.
+For groups of 12 or more trekkers, we will also provide an extra assistant guide!
+We assign one porter for every two trekkers, and individual baggage is limited to 9 kg per person.

-We have planned group logistics for this trek because of the short nature of the itinerary, but to help maximize your time as much as possible, while allowing for a safe and sustainable pace.
+We have planned specific group logistics for this trek because of the fast-paced nature of the itinerary.
+This is designed to help maximize your time while allowing for a safe and sustainable pace.

 Extra personal expenses on trekking

-Aside from a few extra costs all costs are inclusive in the trek itinerary.
-We don't include your meals and accommodation in Kathmandu, and any accommodation needs you may have in Kathmandu.
-There are lots of variables for hotels/lodges ( luxury & budget) that can easily be booked via the Internet.
+Aside from a few extra costs, most expenses are inclusive in the trek itinerary.
+We exclude your meals and accommodation in Kathmandu.
+There are many options for hotels (ranging from luxury to budget) that can easily be booked online.

-We ask our valued clients to be in possession of their own personal spending money to pay for food and accommodation in Kathmandu, your visa processing, travel insurance policy purchase, snacks & hot (tea/coffee) and cold drinks, tips to our crew members, souvenirs, etc. Clients should bring cash (in major currencies) and exchange it into Nepali Rupees for personal spending money.
-The areas we trek to only accept paper Nepali flimsy paper currency.
+We ask our valued clients to carry personal spending money to pay for Kathmandu expenses, your Nepal visa fees, travel insurance premiums, snacks, specialty beverages (hot tea/coffee and cold drinks), tips for the trekking crew, souvenirs, etc. Clients should bring cash in major foreign currencies and exchange it into Nepali Rupees for personal spending.
+The remote areas we trek to only accept local Nepali paper currency.

 Ammonite Adventure Treks Trekking Crew

-The 5-day trek will enjoy the company of our trained and highly qualified guides and Sherpas to help ensure you have an enjoyable and safe trek.
-All of our guides are well-acquainted with the routes and are licensed to conduct out trek.
-We will supply porters who will carry your bags at one porter per two trekkers.
-Each porter can carry a maximum of 18 kg of weight.
-If you want, we can provide a porter for each individual as well.
+The 5-day trek will be led by our trained and highly qualified mountain guides and Sherpas to guarantee you have an enjoyable and safe experience.
+All of our guides are intimately familiar with the Tsum Valley routes and are government-licensed.
+We will provide porters to transport your luggage at a ratio of one porter per two trekkers.
+Each porter is permitted to carry a maximum of 18 kg.
+If requested, we can provide a private porter for individuals as well.

-There are other arrangements we can make to ensure your comfort.
-All of our team members are from the high Himalaya, so they have acclimatization to high elevation.
-Also, we take care to ensure that our climbers and support staff are paid full compensation, are insured, and that their food, equipment, and accommodations are taken care of in advance.
+There are other arrangements we make to ensure your comfort.
+All of our team members are locals from the high Himalaya, meaning they possess natural acclimatization to high altitudes.
+Also, we guarantee that our guides and support staff receive fair wages, are fully insured, and that their food, equipment, and lodging are provided.

 Our trek leaders have: